dccircuit/IGME-235-Spring-2022/projects/project-3.md

-# Project 3 - Web-based Game or Experience (DRAFT)
+# Project 3 - Web-based Game or Experience

 ## I. Overview
 *Using PixiJS and/or the Browser DOM, create an Interactive Game or Rich Media "experience"*: